Sophrinix/tryunix.org/README.rst

 I thought something completely stupid like:

   "Hey!
 I love Unix and wish to get people to try it!
 I also know some Python!
-  And I know for a *fact* that jquery-console_ exists!
-And I basically know how RESTful web services work, and could probably get away with writing a simple backend to such a console that could emulate a basic unix system! **How hard can it be?**
+  And I know for a *fact* that jquery-console_ exists and could do this stuff!
+  And I basically know how RESTful web services work, and could probably get away with writing a simple backend to such a console that could emulate a basic unix system! **How hard could it be?
+I can totally do this!**"

 And then the Adderall wore off and I found myself biting my lower lip, looking at the receipt for the purchase of the tryunix.org_ domain, and the very scarce documentation_ for WebCore_ (however the code_ is very, very readable, so that's not insurmountable).
 Still, I sat there with a single sentence resonating through my thoughts, as read by some aggravated deity's booming voice:

-  *OH GOD WHAT HAVE YOU DONE?*
+*"OH GOD WHAT HAVE YOU DONE?"*

 Hopefully one day, this code will be functional and I can say I'm the creative mastermind behind the piece of crud that is tryunix.org_.